 AMP pages can now be found in Google's organic mobile search results, and as Search Engine Land revealed last summer, 90 percent of AMP publisher have higher click-through rates and 80 percent of them see higher ad viability rates.
 As noted by Search Engine Land, Google has said that when up against a typical mobile-friendly page, the AMP option will be served instead.

-In other words, AMP is a golden opportunity for publishers to optimize mobile videos to generate more visits and views — certainly worth a test.
+All in all, AMP provides an opportunity for publishers to optimize mobile videos to generate more visits and views — certainly worth a test.

 3. Optimize for Speed